alhumbra/jeros_kai/README.md

-RGB10 MAX3 is not ARKOS compliant.
+ArkOS does not work with rgb10 max3, so the final version of JELOS was modified instead.

+lastest rk3566 BSP build.

+add Geolith Emulator and Update Retroarch.

-RK3556 ONLY.
+RK3556 device ONLY.

 <img src="https://raw.githubusercontent.com/JustEnoughLinuxOS/distribution/dev/distributions/JELOS/logos/jelos-logo.png" width=192>